flectra-hq/flectra/doc/reference/cmdline.rst

 .. option:: --log-handler <handler-spec>

-    :samp:`{LOGGER}:{LEVEL}`, enables ``LOGGER`` at the provided ``LEVEL`` e.g. ``odoo.models:DEBUG`` will enable all logging messages at or above ``DEBUG`` level in the models.
+    :samp:`{LOGGER}:{LEVEL}`, enables ``LOGGER`` at the provided ``LEVEL`` e.g. ``flectra.models:DEBUG`` will enable all logging messages at or above ``DEBUG`` level in the models.

     * The colon ``:`` is mandatory